217 Thompson Street, Suite 353

 e-mail: info (at) rattapallax.com

-Rattapallax’s program are supported, in part, by public funds from the National Endowment for the Arts.
-Past financial supporters include New York Council for the Humanities, New York State Council on the Arts, Asian American Arts Alliance, Theater Development Fund, Iran Heritage Foundation, Experimental TV, Australia Council for the Arts, and others.
+Rattapallax’s program are supported, in part, by public funds from the National Endowment for the Arts and New York State Council for the Arts.
+Past financial supporters include New York Council for the Humanities, Open Society, Asian American Arts Alliance, Lower Manhattan Cultural Council, Theater Development Fund, Iran Heritage Foundation, Experimental TV, Australia Council for the Arts, and others.
 Rattapallax magazine is a member of Council for Literary Magazines and Presses (CLMP).

-Ram Devineni (President of Rattapallax) is a filmmaker, publisher and founder of Rattapallax Films and magazine.
+RAM DEVINENI (President and Founder) is a filmmaker, publisher and founder of Rattapallax Films and magazine.
 He produced, edited and directed the feature documentary, The Human Tower, which was shot in India, Chile, and Spain.
 He produced and directed a three-part travel documentary TV series called On the Road about endangered languages shot in West Africa, Asia, and the Middle East and showing on LINK TV; and highly popular web-series called, Verse: A Murder Mystery on Koldcast TV.